The Bankrate promise

 When you sign up for the Chase Freedom Unlimited®, you’ll earn a flat 1.5 percent back on all your spending, as well as 3 percent back at drugstores and restaurants without paying an annual fee.
-As an added bonus, you can earn $200 cash back when you sign up and spend $500 within three months of account opening.
+As an added bonus, you can earn an additional 1.5% cash back on everything you buy (on up to $20,000 spent in the first year) – worth up to $300 cash back.
 You’ll also qualify for 0 percent APR on purchases for 15 months, followed by a variable APR of 14.99 percent to 23.74 percent.

 Chase Sapphire Preferred® Card

-Sign up for the Chase Sapphire Preferred® to earn 2x points on travel and dining and 1x points on other purchases.
-You can also earn 60,000 points when you spend $4,000 on your card within three months of account opening.
+Sign up for the Chase Sapphire Preferred® to earn 5X points on travel purchased through Chase Ultimate Rewards®, 3X points on dining and 2X points on all other travel purchases, plus 1x points on other purchases.
+You can also earn 60,000 bonus points after you spend $4,000 on purchases in the first three months from account opening.
 A $95 annual fee applies, but rewards earned with this card can be redeemed for 25 percent more travel through the Chase portal, or for 1:1 transfers to Chase airline and hotel partners.

 Amazon Prime Rewards Visa Signature Card